david-minaya/book-worm/README.md

 2. Add the access token to the Authorization header of the requests, ex. `Authorization: Bearer <TOKEN>`.

 3. Upload a PDF to summarize it.
 Send a POST request to the endpoint `ai/summarize-file`.
 The body of the request must be of type form-data and containt the field `file` with the PDF file.
 This endpoint will respond you with a chat object that contain the the summary of the file.
 The chat object will have two message objects, the first one is the message sent to Gemini and the second one is the response of Gemini with the summary of the file.
-Use the id of the chat object to ask different things to Gemini about the file.
+You can use the id of the chat object to ask different things to Gemini about the file using the endpoint `ai/chats/:id/send-message`.

 4. To ask different thing to Gemini related with the file you can use the endpoint `/ai/chats/:id/send-message`.
-Send a POST request with a body of type json with the field `text`.
+Send a POST request with a body of type json with a field `text` with the message.

-5. To get a list of chats send a GET request to the endpoint `ai/chats`.
+5. To get a list of chats, send a GET request to the endpoint `ai/chats`.

-6. To get a specific chat with all its messages send a GET request to the endpoint `ai/chats/:id`.
+6. To get a specific chat with all its messages, send a GET request to the endpoint `ai/chats/:id` with the chat id.

 > See the API specification to know more about how to use these endpoints.